Frank Davis (serial killer): Murders

 On January 10, 1983, Davis confronted a 15-year-old boy at gunpoint, wrapped a wire around his neck, then forced him to perform oral sex.
 He then pistol-whipped him unconscious.
 The boy would recover from the attack and identify Davis.

 On June 16, 1983, Davis confronted 14-year-old Darrin Reed at knifepoint after the two shared a beer.
 Davis wrapped a wire around Reed's neck, performed oral sex on him, and then strangled him to death.

-On June 18, 1983, two 15-year-old boys, including one named Jeff Lopez, were camping when they saw Davis in the woods.
+On June 18, 1983, two 15-year-old boys, including one named James Harley, were camping when they saw Davis in the woods.
 Davis was smoking marijuana and shared it with the teenagers.
 Afterwards, he waited for them to go to sleep.
 Davis then went into their tent, woke up Lopez, and moved him into the woods at knifepoint.
 He restrained the boy with wire, performed oral sex on him, and then strangled him to death with the wire.
 He then returned to the other boy, tied him up with wire, and performed oral sex on him, before striking him in the head with the axe and leaving.
 The victim survived.
 Davis's two surviving victims identified him and he gave a full confession.
 He also confessed to the murder of 13-year-old Duane Bush on June 3, 1971.
 Bush had been kidnapped, sodomized, and strangled.